torvalds/linux/Documentation/process/coding-style.rst

 The Linux kernel bool type is an alias for the C99 _Bool type. bool values can only evaluate to 0 or 1, and implicit or explicit conversion to bool automatically converts the value to true or false.
-When using bool types the !! construction is not needed, which eliminates a class of bugs.
+When using bool types the !! construction is not needed, which eliminates a class of s.

 When working with bool values the true and false definitions should be used instead of 1 and 0.